-1.2.3.
-Industry and Trade
+1.2.3 Industry and Trade

-At present, the city produces 25 percent of the total recycled steel production of India.
-Industrialization in Mandi Gobindgarh began at the start of the 20th century.
-Mandi Gobindgarh town is known as 'Steel Town of India' as various categories of steel manufacturing units are operating in this town.
+At present, the city contributes handsomely to the total recycled steel production of India.
+Industrialization in Khanna began at the start of the 20th century along with Mandi Gobindgarh as various categories of steel manufacturing units are operating in this town.
+Khanna has the largest grain market in Asia followed by the grain market of Rajpura (Punjab).

-1.2.4.
-Topography
+1.2.4 Topography

-The topography of the Mandi Gobindgarh is typical representative of an Alluvial plain, it owes its origin to the aggravation work of the Sutlej River.
+The topography of the Khanna is typical representative of an Alluvial plain, it owes its origin to the aggravation work of the Sutlej River.
 The alluvium deposited by the river has been worked over by the wind which gave rise to a number of small dunes and sand mounds.
 Most of these dunes have been levelled by the brave hard-working agriculturists of the district.

-1.2.5.
-Climate
+1.2.5 Climate

-The climate of Mandi Gobindgarh is characterized by dryness except a brief spell of monsoon season in a very hot summer and a bracing winter.
+The climate of the Khanna is characterized by dryness except a brief spell of monsoon season in a very hot summer and a bracing winter.
 The winter season is from middle of November to the early part of March.
 The succeeding period up-to the end of June is the hot season.
 July, August and half of September constitute the south west of monsoon, the period of mid-September to about the middle of November may be termed as post monsoon or transitional period.
 June is generally the hottest month.
 Hot and scorching dust laden winds blow during summer season.
 December & January are the coldest months.
-The mean daily temperature varies in the range of 5.8 degree centigrade to 41.2 degree centigrade.
+The mean daily temperature varies in the range of 5 degree centigrade to 42 degree centigrade.

-1.2.6.
-Rainfall
+1.2.6 Rainfall

 The rainfall in the city increases from south west towards the north east.
 About 70% of the rainfall is received during the period July to September.
 The rainfall during December to March accounts for 16% of the rainfall and the remaining 14% rainfall is received in other months of the year.
-The average annual rainfall is 681 mm.
+The average annual rainfall is 859.4 mm.

-1.3 Government's past efforts for control of Air pollution
+1.3.
+Government's past efforts for control of Air pollution